joelbugarini/hix/docs/features/_current_item.md

-# Model Name Case Transformation
+# Module Name Case Transformation in FileSystem Configuration

 ## Overview
-This feature extends the existing case transformation functions (snake_case, lower, upper) to work with model names in addition to property names.
-This will provide more flexibility in template generation by allowing case transformations on both model and property names.
-A new kebab-case function will also be added to support this common naming convention.
+This feature extends the case transformation functions (snake_case, lower, upper, kebab_case, etc) to work with module names in the FileSystem configuration (config.yaml).
+This will provide consistent naming conventions across the entire project structure, allowing users to transform module names according to their preferred naming style.

 ## Requirements

 ### Functional Requirements
-1. Support case transformation functions for model.Name:
+1. Support case transformation functions for module.Name in FileSystem paths:
-   - snake_case(model.Name)
+   - snake_case(module.Name)
-   - lower(model.Name)
+   - lower(module.Name)
-   - upper(model.Name)
+   - upper(module.Name)
-   - kebab_case(model.Name)
+   - kebab_case(module.Name)
-2. Maintain existing functionality for property names
+2. Support nested module paths with transformations
+3. Maintain backward compatibility with existing config.yaml files
-3. Handle edge cases:
+4. Handle edge cases:
-   - Empty model names
+   - Empty module names
-   - Model names with special characters
+   - Module names with special characters
-   - Model names with numbers
+   - Module names with numbers
+   - Nested module paths

 ### Technical Requirements
-1. Update the template engine to recognize model.Name as a valid target for case transformations
+1. Update the FileSystem configuration parser to recognize case transformation functions
+2. Add support for function evaluation in path construction
-2. Add unit tests for each case transformation function with model names
+3. Add unit tests for each case transformation function with module names
-3. Add integration tests for templates using model name transformations
+4. Add integration tests for FileSystem configuration with transformed paths
-4. Update documentation to reflect new functionality
+5. Update documentation to reflect new functionality
-5. Implement new kebab_case function with the following rules:
-   - Convert camelCase to kebab-case (e.g., "userName" -> "user-name")
-   - Convert PascalCase to kebab-case (e.g., "UserName" -> "user-name")
-   - Convert snake_case to kebab-case (e.g., "user_name" -> "user-name")
-   - Handle numbers appropriately (e.g., "user2Name" -> "user-2-name")
+6. Implement path validation to ensure transformed paths are valid for the target filesystem

 ### Documentation Requirements
-1. Update template function documentation to include model.Name examples
+1. Update FileSystem configuration documentation to include module name transformation examples
-2. Add usage examples in the documentation
+2. Add usage examples showing different path construction scenarios
-3. Document any edge cases or limitations
+3. Document any limitations or edge cases
+4. Provide migration guide for existing configurations
+5. Add examples of common use cases:
+   - Converting module names to kebab-case for web routes
+   - Using snake_case for file system paths
+   - Maintaining consistent casing across the project

 ## Implementation Plan
-1. Modify the template engine to parse model.Name expressions
+1. Modify the FileSystem configuration parser to support function evaluation
-2. Extend case transformation functions to handle model names
+2. Extend case transformation functions to handle module names
+3. Add path validation and sanitization
-3. Add test cases
+4. Add test cases
-4. Update documentation
+5. Update documentation
-5. Add example templates demonstrating the new functionality
+6. Add example configurations demonstrating the new functionality

 ## Testing Strategy
-1. Unit tests for each case transformation function
+1. Unit tests for each case transformation function with module names
-2. Integration tests with various template scenarios
+2. Integration tests with various FileSystem configuration scenarios
-3. Edge case testing
+3. Edge case testing for path construction
+4. Validation testing for filesystem compatibility
-4. Performance testing to ensure no degradation
+5. Performance testing to ensure no degradation in configuration loading

 ## Success Criteria
-1. All case transformation functions work correctly with model.Name
+1. All case transformation functions work correctly with module.Name in paths
-2. No regression in existing functionality
+2. No regression in existing FileSystem configuration functionality
 3. Documentation is complete and clear
 4. All tests pass
 5. Performance impact is minimal
+6. Path validation ensures filesystem compatibility

 ## Dependencies
-- Existing template engine
+- Existing FileSystem configuration parser
 - Case transformation functions
+- Path validation utilities
-- Template parser
+- Template engine (for consistency with other transformations)

 ## Notes
 - This feature enhances existing functionality without breaking changes
-- Should be backward compatible
+- Should be backward compatible with existing config.yaml files
-- May require updates to example templates
+- May require updates to example configurations
+- Consider filesystem-specific limitations (e.g., case sensitivity in different OS)
+- Consider impact on existing templates and generated code